»

 I’m not saying, however, to forget social media before giving it a real look.

-Given the power of social media, it’s worth learning more before you dismiss it as “not your thing.”
+Given the potential of social media, it’s worth learning more before you dismiss it as “not your thing.”
 It’s very possible that you (like most people) have misconceptions about how to use it for business.
 The reality could actually be something you enjoy.

 You mentioned you don’t want to put yourself out there “in continual posts about your services.”
 Your instincts are correct!
 Pushing something in that way can cause people to tune you out, and might lead to mistrust—so don’t do it.